Bug report #13231

 I don't know if its a bug or a feature request because I did not use that tool before (but I try it on both 2.8 and 2.10 versions for Win 7).

 Anyway when I choose an attribute to be ignored during the merge operation (for example the id), it is set to NULL.

-#2 Updated by Jukka Rahkonen over 4 years ago
+#2 Updated by Jukka Rahkonen almost 5 years ago

 What do you suggest?
 If you merge features A and B which have an attribute X with values